Skip to main content

 Variable

-• Days with Maximum Temperature more than 30°C
+• Days with Maximum Temperature warmer than 30°C

 • Maximum 1-Day Precipitation

-Maximum 1-Day Total Precipitation describes the largest amount of precipitation (rain and snow combined) that falls within a single 24-hour day for the selected time period.
+Maximum 1-Day Precipitation describes the largest amount of precipitation (rain and snow combined) that falls within a single 24-hour day for the selected time period.
 This index is commonly referred to as the wettest day of the year.
+Very high 1-day precipitation totals could be the result of intense, but short-lived precipitation events such as thunderstorms, or may be due to precipitation occurring steadily over the course of the day.
+Short duration, high intensity precipitation events may lead to flash flooding, particularly in urban areas where storm drains may be overwhelmed.
+Heavy snowfall events can cause damage to buildings and disrupt transportation services.

-Geospatial layers showing infrastructure data, including public transit stops, bridges and tunnels, potable water, pedestrian and cycling, solid waste, wastewater, and stormwater is sourced from Statistics Canada’s Open Database of Infrastructure (ODI).
-As noted on the ODI website, the data for the current version (version 1.0) was collected between November 2022 and March 2023 from government open data sites.
+Geospatial layers showing infrastructure data, including public transit stops, bridges and tunnels, potable water, solid waste, wastewater and stormwater, and low carbon is sourced from Statistics Canada’s Open Database of Infrastructure (ODI).
+The ODI is part of the Linkable Open Data Environment.
+As noted on the ODI website, the data for the current version (version 2) was collected between October 2023 and June 2024 from government open data sites, version 1 was collected between November 2022 and March 2023.
 The ODI may not be an exhaustive dataset.
 For information on their methodology, visit:

 https://www150.statcan.gc.ca/n1/pub/34-26-0003/342600032023001-eng.htm